ferdinandb/pyHEC/README.md

 Python defaults to using one CPU core when executing code.
 This behaviour is caused by the global interpreter lock (GIL) that limits the Python interpreter to using only one core.
 Such behavior is counterproductive for high-performance computing (HPC) and limits the scope of research projects that are computational demanding.
 This module offers an easy (and slightly naive) way to bypass the GIL to executed the code in parallel on multiple CPU cores.

 The parallel-processing module works "out of the box" on both local machines and HPC clusters.
-The approach is insofar naive as it represents a balance between easy usability and high processing efficiency.
-The solution should work for most research tasks and obviously lacks performance-wise in comparison with specifically HPC optimized applications.
+The module can be integrated quickly and does not require significant code changes or a deep understanding of parallel processing.
+The approach represents a balance between easy usability and high processing efficiency.
+As such, its application is fairly naive and limited to the parallelization of lists.
+The solution works for most research tasks and obviously lacks in performance compared to optimized HPC applications.

 Run the command to import the parallel processing module.

 ````python
 from pyhec import parallel_processing as pp
 ````

+There are two options when using the parallel processing module.
+Both options bypass the GIL and can speed up the code execution significantly.
+While the first option is relatively easy to implement, it only works on a single computing node.
+It is ideal for local development and works out of the box on both local machines and computing clusters.
+No additional installations are required.
+The increase in processing speed is limited by the maximum number of cores of the given computing node (something around 8 to 64 cores).
+For most applications, such increase in speed should already be sufficient.
+The second option requires a HPC cluster and works over multiple nodes (this option is still in development).